AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/edge-delivery-services.md

         ![Add Edge Delivery Site from the Edge Delivery tab](/help/implementing/cloud-manager/assets/cm-eds-delete1.png)

-        The **Edge Delivery to-do list**, as seen in the image above is an optional onboarding checklist guide meant to help you get started with using Edge Delivery.
+        The **Edge Delivery to-do list**, as seen in the image above, is an optional onboarding checklist guide meant to help you get started with using Edge Delivery.
 See [About the Edge Delivery to-do list](#ed-todo-list).

     * In the upper-left corner of the page, click the hamburger icon to reveal the left navigation menu.
 Under the **Services** heading, click **Edge Delivery Sites**.
 In the Edge Delivery site table, click the ellipsis at the end of a row whose site you want to remove.
-Click **Delete**, then click Delete again to confirm the site's removal.
+Click **Delete**, then click **Delete** again to confirm the site's removal.

         ![Add Edge Delivery Site from the Edge Delivery Sites button](/help/implementing/cloud-manager/assets/cm-eds-delete2.png)

 <!--